MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMCollectionDirectMembershipRule.md

 ## DESCRIPTION

-Use this cmdlet to remove a direct membership rule from either a device or user collection.
-A direct membership rule specifies a single resource as a member of a collection.
-For example, to add a specific device to a collection, use a direct rule.
+Use this cmdlet to remove a direct membership rule from a device or user collection.
+A _direct_ membership rule lets you explicitly choose the members of the collection.
+Default collections don't have direct membership rules.
+Any collection that you target should have an ID that starts with the site code, not `SMS`.
+For more information, see [How to create collections in Configuration Manager](/mem/configmgr/core/clients/manage/collections/create-collections).

+When you remove a direct membership rule from a collection, the resource may no longer be a member of the collection.
+This action can cause any software or configuration deployment to not apply to the resource.

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).